 I won’t get into the details now, but it may well mean that you have to fall back on the RDEC scheme.
 Now, that’s not half as good as the SME scheme, but don’t be put off.
 It’s still a relief to be claimed so don’t think because you got grants you can’t claim R&D relief.
 You can as long as what you are doing is qualifying for R&D activities.
 There are a few other technicalities to watch out for.

 If you’ve already got a grant then you will have to explore the routes and see how it works out best for you.
 If you haven’t yet taken a grant, it’s often worth crunching numbers first and seeing which one’s going to be better for you.

-Claim for Past Projects
+3. Claim for Past Projects

 You can go back to accounting periods ending in the past two years.
 So, projects undertaken in accounting periods over the past two years.
 We’re recording this today on the 1st February, 2019.
 Assuming you have a 31st December accounting period year end, this means that right now you could go back to projects that commenced in the accounting period ending 31 December 2017 (because that window will close at the end of this year, 31 December 2019).
 So you’ve got your 2017 December year end still open for a claim and your 2018 year open.
 So, it’s good if you could go back to projects that started from 1 January 2017.
 Potentially much that we can claim and capture there.

-Employee Costs Are Key
+4. Employee Costs Are Key

 Be aware that where you’ve got subcontractors, there is this blanket 65% cap adjustment applied to their costs.
-So, whatever they bill you will be restricted to 65% claimable as a maximum, and that’s before you take into account any of the potential % adjustments that you might have to make for the duality of other activities outside of the R&D work.
+So, whatever costs that they bill you will be restricted to 65% as the maximum amount claimable.
+And that’s before you take into account any potential % adjustments that you might have to make for the duality of other activities outside of the R&D work.